Winnipeg welcomes Aschenti Cocoa

 Christian Mekoh assures me that although child labour may have been an issue in Cameroon in previous years, he only deals with cocoa farmers who have the best ethical and farming practices, and no child labour is tolerated among the Aschenti family of cocoa growers.

-winnipeg chocolate now includes farm-to-bar chocolate made from cocoa grown in cameroon
+winnipeg chocolate now includes farm-to-bar sustainable organic chocolate made from cocoa grown in cameroon

-It’s so exciting for Winnipeg to have a shop like Aschenti Cocoa, where you can see real cocoa beans being made into chocolate right before your eyes.
+It’s so exciting for Winnipeg to have a shop like Aschenti Cocoa, where you can see real cocoa beans being made into sustainable chocolate right before your eyes.
 The Aschenti shop at 782 Corydon Avenue in Winnipeg features a full glass wall where you can see the different types of equipment in use during the different stages of chocolate production.
 There is also an overhead television where Christian runs the video of him on the cocoa farm with the farmers.
 If you’re in the Winnipeg area, do drop in and have a taste of Aschenti chocolate.
 You can order online chocolate via their website, and also purchase the bars at different venues you will find listed online.

 And while you’re on Corydon Avenue, take the time to enjoy the many other shops and restaurants.
 Just two doors down from Aschenti is Cocoabeans Bakeshop and Cafe where you will find some excellent offerings featuring chocolate.

 If you are visiting Manitoba and want to further explore the world of Winnipeg chocolate, pop over the bridge to Saint Boniface where you’ll find Chocolatier Constance Popp, or Sherbrook Street in the West Broadway neighbourhood where you’ll find Decadence Chocolates, Mordens’ Chocolate on Sargent Avenue and Purdys Chocolatier in St. Vital Shopping Centre.
 Each offers high quality handmade chocolates as well as a small selection of bean-to-bar single origin chocolate bars.
 It’s wonderful seeing Winnipeg and Manitoba forging forward to becoming a true destination for chocolate lovers.